yuhkih/rosa-ocpv/README.md

 ## 1.2 Enable ROSA HCP

-You need to enable ROSA HCP on AWS console.
+You need to activate ROSA HCP on AWS console and like the AWS account to your Red Hat account.
+See the official [document](https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-rosa-hcp-activation-and-account-linking-tutorial.html)

 # 2 Create Enviroment